Save up to 25%… Shop Our Birthday Sale Now!

 The Profile of High-Quality Turkey Tail Supplements

-Based on the information above, you should first find out whether the product you are looking to buy contains grains and mycelium, or the whole mushroom.
-If you feed your dog a grain-free diet, why would you want to give your four-legged friend a mushroom supplement that was 50% grain, and didn’t even have any actual mushrooms in it, only fungal mycelium?
+Based on the information above, you should first find out whether the product you are looking to buy contains grains and mycelium or the whole mushroom.
+If you feed your dog a grain-free diet, why would you want to give your four-legged friend a mushroom supplement that was 50% grain and didn’t even have any actual mushrooms in it, only fungal mycelium?

 In order for mushrooms to release their potency for use in health supplements, they need to be dried, ground-up finely, and then heated in near-boiling water for a period of time in order to rupture the tough fungal cell walls.
 This process is necessary to release the bioactive molecules found in the cell wall and inside the fungal cell.
-Consuming just powdered dried mushrooms is less likely to have as much potency as mushrooms that have been hot-water extracted.

 Real Mushrooms uses organically grown mushrooms grown on their native substrate: wood.
-No grains or mycelium are part of these products, they are 100% derived from the mushroom (fruiting body) and third-party analyzed for potency and purity.
+No grains or mycelium are part of these products; they are 100% derived from the mushroom (fruiting body) and third-party analyzed for potency and purity.

 The dried mushrooms are harvested at their highest potency and dried and ground into a powder that is then subjected to hot water extraction.
 This extraction process releases the potent molecules contained inside the fungal cells and cell walls.
-It is dried and powdered and then analyzed to contain the standardized amount of beta-glucans.
+It is dried and powdered and then measured to contain the standardized amount of beta-glucans.

 Farmed organic turkey tail mushrooms